paritytech/parity-bridges-common/deployments/README.md

 `http://localhost:3000`.
 Note that the default log-in credentials for Grafana are `admin:admin`.

 ### Environment Variables
 Here is an example `.env` file which is used for production deployments and network updates.
 For security reasons it is not kept as part of version control.
-When deploying the network this file should be correctly populated and kept in the [`rialto`](./rialto) folder.
+When deploying a network this file should be correctly populated and kept in the appropriate [`bridges`](`./bridges`) deployment folder.

 The `UI_SUBSTRATE_PROVIDER` variable lets you define the url of the Substrate node that the user interface will connect to. `UI_ETHEREUM_PROVIDER` is used only as a guidance for users to connect Metamask to the right Ethereum network. `UI_EXPECTED_ETHEREUM_NETWORK_ID`  is used by